hocchudong/openstack-tools/docs/openstack-victoria-CentOS8-install.md

 GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'%' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'192.168.98.81' IDENTIFIED BY 'Welcome123';
+GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'controller01' IDENTIFIED BY 'Welcome123';
 FLUSH PRIVILEGES;"
 ```